-The City of Coeur d'Alene has 39 miles of pedestrian and bicycle paths (including the Centennial and Prairie Trails), 18.5 miles of bike lanes, 5.75 miles of "Share the Road" bike routes, and 6.2 miles of hiking trails.
-The future will see another 22 miles of bike paths, 25 miles of bike lanes, 23 miles of bike routes, and 2 miles of hiking trails.
+The City of Coeur d'Alene has 50 miles of pedestrian and bicycle paths (including the Centennial and Prairie Trails), 64.5 miles of bike lanes, 5.3 miles of "Share the Road" bike routes; and 8.5 miles of hiking trails.
+The future will see another 25 miles of bike paths; 32 miles of bike lanes; 15 miles of bike routes, bike boulevards and shared roadways; and 2.5 miles of hiking trails.
 These paths are used both for recreation and for alternative transportation.
 The Parks Department is constantly striving to improve connections throughout the city.

-Any group wanting to have a special activity using any part of the Centennial Trail must obtain a "Special Activities Permit."
+Any group wanting to have a special activity using any part of the Centennial Trail must obtain a "Trails Permit."
 Activities requiring a permit include marathons, triathlons/biathlons, bicycle rallies, walkathons, and foot races/runs.
-A Special Activities Permit is available from the Coeur d'Alene Parks Department office at 710 E. Mullan Avenue, Coeur d'Alene, ID 83814, or the Post Falls Parks Department.
+A Trails Permit is available from the Coeur d'Alene Parks Department office at 710 E. Mullan Avenue, Coeur d'Alene, ID 83814, or the Post Falls Parks Department.